Auzz24/Book-it/README.md

 ![image](https://user-images.githubusercontent.com/94027300/156115454-b46f76e9-13dc-4306-b1d2-f102ed7b629c.png)

   ## Description
-  We are building a book rentals application that will allow a single user perform the following actions:
+  We are building a book rental application that will allow a single user to perform the following actions:
   * Create a User admin account.
-	* CRUD operations with books: Create new book listing, Edit a book listing or book ISBN number, Delete a book listing.
+  * CRUD operations with books: Create new book listing, edit a book listing, and delete a book listing.
   * Show users if a book is available to rent or not.
-	* Allow book renters create a ‘Renters’ account.
+  * Allow book renters to create a 'Renter' account.
-  * Allow students to purchase new books available for sale.
+  * Allow students to purchase a new book available for sale.

   ## Languages